WYAB: Format and Programming

 When the station was put on the air in 1997 on 93.1 FM, WYAB had broadcast oldies hits from the 1950s, 1960s, and 1970s.

-In August, 2008, however, the station migrated to a talk radio format on 103.9 FM, featuring personalities such as Steven Utroska, Clay Edwards, Jim Thorn, Mike Madison, Jameson Haygood, Kim Wade, Charlie Kirk, Dennis Prager, Mike Gallagher, and Brandon Tatum.
+In August, 2008, however, the station migrated to a talk radio format on 103.9 FM, featuring personalities such as Chris Davis, Chip Matthews, Clay Edwards, Mike Madison, Andrew Gasser, Lindsey Beckham, Kim Wade, Matthew Bishop, Dana Loesch, Mike Gallagher, and Larry Elder.

+Programs which formerly were aired by the station include The Mary Weiden Show and The Savage Nation.

 WYAB broadcasts Atlanta Braves baseball, Memphis Grizzlies basketball, Louisiana State University football, Atlanta Falcons football, as well as the Tri County Academy football, boys' and girls' basketball and baseball teams.

 WYAB airs many local and community-oriented programs as well numerous public affairs programming, and special events and news reporting.

 Broadcast Site

-WYAB broadcasts on 103.9 FM from a tower site in the Tougaloo neighborhood of north Jackson with 8,000 watts of effective radiated power.
-The tower is located on Richmond Grove Road in Jackson, Mississippi.
-The population served within WYAB's 60 dBu (1.0 mV/m) coverage area is approximately 434,000 persons.
+WYAB broadcasts on 103.9 FM from a tower site on Harvey Drive in Jackson with 15,000 watts of effective radiated power.
+The population served within WYAB's 60 dBu (1.0 mV/m) primary service coverage area is approximately 510,000 persons.
+From this location, WYAB reaches the largest total potential population of any commercial non-music formatted radio station in Mississippi.